gpstar81/GPStar-proton-pack/OPERATION.md

 Use the Top Dial on the top of the wand to navigate up and down through the menu system.
 ![](images/OperationNeutrona8.jpg)

-When you are in the settings menu system the bargraph's 5 LED's begin flashing (or 5 distinct segments when using the 28-segment bargraph).
+When you are in the settings menu system the bargraph's 5 LEDs begin flashing (or 5 distinct segments when using the 28-segment bargraph).
 All other functions of the wand (such as firing) are temporarily disabled while in the menu system.
-There are 5 different menu settings, which are indicated by the bargraph LED's/segments 1 through 5 (from bottom to top) with menu level 5 being the default upon entering this mode.
+There are 5 different menu settings, which are indicated by bargraph LED segments 1 through 5 (from bottom to top) with menu level 5 being the default upon entering this mode.
 For example in navigation, when 1 LED (or bargraph segment) is flashing/displayed that means you are on menu 1.

 ### Actions